Not Our Monument Project

 Roanoke County may decide to keep the Confederate monument in place, and in so doing they would remain in compliance with the state laws of Virginia.
 But the Roanoke College community, the community that lives and has lived alongside the monument on a daily basis, can do its part to consider our relationship with the Confederate monument.

 Monuments are not passive objects, nor is the meaning of any monument set in stone.
-Meaning and symbolism change over time, and as a community, we need to have a dialogue about the meaning of the Confederate monument on our campus.
+Meaning and symbolism change over time, and as a community, we needed to have a dialogue about the meaning of the Confederate monument on our campus.